apathetic-tools/snippets/docs/text/utf8-emoji-icons-by-category/README.md

 ## What are some alternatives?

-> [!TIP]
+### GitHub

-> If writing on GitHub, you can use convenient shortcodes for many emoji.
+If writing on GitHub, you can use convenient shortcodes for many emoji.
 See the [Github Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/github-actions-auto-update/README.md) to check which ones are supported.
 You can also paste UTF-8 emoji directly without using shortcodes.

-> [!TIP]
+### Astro Starlight

-> See our [Astro Starlight Icons by Category Snippet](../../docs/astro-starlight/icons-by-category/README.md) for inspiration when using that framework for even more options including SVG icons.
+See our [Astro Starlight Icons by Category Snippet](../../docs/astro-starlight/icons-by-category/README.md) for inspiration when using that framework for even more options including SVG icons.

-> [!NOTE]
+### Full List

-> See the [Unicode Full Emoji List v17.0 (mirror)](https://unicode-org.github.io/emoji/emoji/charts-17.0/emoji-list.html) for a complete list of 4,802 characters, with more coming out all the time.
+See the [Unicode Full Emoji List v17.0 (mirror)](https://unicode-org.github.io/emoji/emoji/charts-17.0/emoji-list.html) for a complete list of 4,802 characters, with more coming out all the time.

 ---